 But no one denies, though he sometimes pretends otherwise, the satisfaction it gives him to piss and shit every day.
 But this is how, for the woman in labour, the shame of expelling the child like one empties oneself of urine and excrement, gives rise to repulsion which manages to turn the possible agreeableness of birth into a nightmare.
-If you are ashamed of yourself then the lack of constraint in pleasure becomes a but now it attacks anything which looks likely to snarl up the lungs' work of creating energy.
-The sense of smell is shut off to whatever is not respiratory function.
-For the less familiar respiration is with how it breathes in intense pleasure, the more easily it can renounce the feeling of plenitude, adopt the fitful, jerky rhythm of effort, and economise on itself.
+If you are ashamed of yourself then the lack of constraint in pleasure becomes a liberty to be paid for with a greater sense of shame; this lesson is knocked into the child in the first hour.